 Site 2 was likewise at a major intersection with good visibility and easy access.
 This site had the additional advantage of being large enough to accommodate a wide range of facilities with room for expansion.
 A major medical center was under construction close to the site.
 One major disadvantage was there were no attractions, such as restaurants or other retail shops built around it.
 But the site was large enough that future development could accommodate these added amenities.

-Taking into consideration the attributes of each site and the clients proposed development plans, we ranked the sites using a scoring methodology based on several key factors including: visibility from the interstate and access, access from the interstate, proximity to tourist attractions, proximity to planned development, lack of physical constraints of the site, and site size.
+Taking into consideration the attributes of each site and the clients proposed development plans, we ranked the sites using a scoring methodology based on key factors including: visibility and access from the interstate, proximity to tourist attractions, proximity to planned development, lack of physical constraints of the site, and site size.
 Analysis of these factors enabled us to offer the client a clearer picture of which site was better positioned for the development of the indoor waterpark resort.